-Breathing through your mouth stunts the product of saliva.
+Breathing through your mouth stunts the production of saliva.
 Dry mouths – those that are not producing enough saliva – are havens for bacteria.

-There are also tons of natural and ancient remedies for bad breath that are definitely worth looking into.
+There are also tons of natural and ancient remedies for bad breath, or halitosis, that are definitely worth looking into.